 What to Wear on an Alaskan Cruise

 Early and late in the season requires full rain gear—rain parkas, rain pants, and waterproof hiking boots.
-Pack a winter-type coat with a water repellent shell along with hats, scarves, and gloves.
+Pack a winter-type coat with a water-repellent shell, hats, scarves, and gloves.

-For cruises in late June through July, the temperatures can be warm so pack a short sleeve shirt and a sun hat.
+The temperatures can be warm for cruises in late June through July, so pack a short sleeve shirt and a sun hat.
 Rain can pop up at any time.
 Find complimentary self-service laundries on the Regent Seven Seas Mariner.
-Be sure to check out my full review of the Regent Seven Seas Mariner on Wander before you take off for that unforgettable luxury Alaska cruise.
+Check out my full review of the Regent Seven Seas Mariner on Wander before you take off for that unforgettable luxury Alaska cruise.